 Carriers Alone Cannot Fully Protect Workers from RF Radiation at Cell Sites

 In 2013, the FCC released a Notice of Proposed Rulemaking (NPRM), in part, to “ensure that [the FCC’s] measures are compliant with [the FCC’s] environmental responsibilities and requirements and that the public is appropriately protected from any potential adverse effects from RF exposure….”
-Comments were solicited from the wireless industry and the public to better inform the rulemaking changes.
+1 Comments were solicited from the wireless industry and the public to better inform the rulemaking changes.
 Rather than recommending precautions to help protect more people, several comments from the carriers recommend removing liability through “safe harbor” as they admit that protecting third party workers at certain sites is out of their control, even though it is their FCC obligation.

-Third party workers risk their health and wellbeing by maintaining structures that house wireless transmitting antennas.
-Their health should be protected and championed by a $188.5 billion industry that benefits from their work.
+Third party workers risk their health and wellbeing by maintaining structures that host wireless transmitting antennas.
+Their health should be protected and championed by an $188.5B industry that benefits from their work.
 Yet, comments from carriers try to remove liability and reduce responsibility to “best effort,” rather than having a meaningful and comprehensive RF safety solution.
 Just because a solution is difficult does not mean worker safety can be sacrificed.